 MOST ACCESSIBLE SEASON: Summer or fall is best.… it might be a bit snow packed [and stressful to reach] during chillier months

 Ever had one of those travel experiences that leaves you thinking, “well, that was weird” while fighting back a toothy grin?
 If you’ve experienced it, well then you know what I’m talking about—the type of travel experience that you start to crave once you’ve sipped from its sacred cup.
 The type of moments you can’t recreate or purchase, so to speak, but those that just sorta bloom in their own beautiful way.
 Gold Point, as an entire collective town, delivers just that and it’s all thanks to a dude named Herb Robbins.
 And get this, there couldn’t be any more “Nevada” of a story.
-Totally captivated by the Nevada desert, Herb spent all his spare time straying from his CA home base exploring Nevada’s ghost towns.
+Totally captivated by the Nevada desert, owner Herb spent all his spare time straying from his CA home base exploring Nevada’s ghost towns.
 He moved to Nevada as a professional wallpaper installer in all the big casinos in downtown Vegas, naturally playing a few slots after work.
 Eventually, he hit triple 7’s.
 What did he do with his winnings?
 BOUGHT AN ENTIRE GHOST TOWN, of course.
-Yeah, you read right… taking casino winnings to purchase some legit Nevada history?
-Couldn’t have written it better myself.
+Nope, not a typo—he took all his casino winnings to purchase some legit Nevada history.
+Couldn’t have written it better ourselves

-Some of the buildings have been relocated from their original spot, but have been articulated with one specific reason in mind: to create a bed and breakfast [yes, that means you can stay in allegedly haunted, 1880s miner cabins], which created more of a town-like feel, with a main drag and everything.
-As the doctor, lawyer and Indian Chief of Gold Point, Herb keeps super close tabs on his very skillfully created, movie-magic ghost town.
+Some of the buildings have been relocated from their original spot, but have been articulated with one specific reason in mind: to create a bed and breakfast (yes, that means you can stay in allegedly haunted, 1880s miner cabins), which created more of a town-like feel, with a main drag and everything.
+As the main guy in charge in Gold Point, Herb keeps super close tabs on his very skillfully created, movie-magic ghost town.
 Buildings are locked, unless of course you ask for permission to enter.
 But boy howdy, once he turns the lock to that bar you’ll be wondering why you haven’t made Gold Point more of a pressing pit stop.
 This place is trippy enough, but one sip of that Frey Absynth will really send you into another delightful dimension.

 WHAT YOU’RE SIPPIN ON: Frey Absynth